 - Indirect discrimination

-You can read more in our related article about other types of discrimination in the workplace.
+You can read more in our discrimination guide about other types of discrimination in the workplace.
 In what follows we have applied the above categories to situations where people have been treated unfairly because of their age.

 Direct age discrimination at work